gplepage/lsqfit/doc/source/overview.rst

      parameter, the number of degrees of freedom is always equal to the number of ``y``\s, irrespective of how many fit parameters there are.

-   * The Gaussian Bayes Factor (or *posterior probability*, whose logarithm is ``logGBF`` in the output) is a measure of the likelihood that the actual data being fit could have come from a theory with the prior used in the fit.
-The larger this number, the more likely it is that prior and data could be related.
+   * The Gaussian Bayes Factor (whose logarithm is ``logGBF`` in the output) is a measure of the likelihood that the actual data being fit could have come from a theory with the prior and fit function used in the fit.
+The larger this number, the more likely it is that prior/fit-function and data could be related.
 Here it grows dramatically from the first fit (``nexp=3``) but then more-or-less stops changing around ``nexp=6``.
 The implication is that this data is much more likely to have come from a